anetczuk/dk-mage/README.md

 - *CMake*'s `FetchContent` and proper configuration for `add_directory` (`target_include_directories`)
 - generating sourcecode (_*.h_, _*.cpp_ and _*.cmake_) based on content of _*.csv_ files using Python
-- generation of Python bindings using *swig* generator
+- generation of Python bindings using *swig* generator on non-trivial codebase

 ### <a name="sources_randomness"></a>Source of randomness